AnonEmployee-Random/I2C---Python---Raspberry-Pi/README.md

 # I2C---Python---Raspberry-Pi
-Pi master talking to multiple i2c devices using a python script
+Pi master talking to multiple i2c devices using a python script.